nimaafshar/metadamagenet/README.md

 ### Vision Transformer

-In recent years, vision transformers have achieved state-of-the-art results in many computer vision tasks, including semantic segmentation.
-SegFormer is a model designed for efficient semantic segmentation, and it is based on vision transformers.
+In recent years, vision transformers [^vit] have achieved state-of-the-art results in many computer vision tasks, including semantic segmentation.
+SegFormer [^segformer] is a model designed for efficient semantic segmentation, and it is based on vision transformers.
 SegFormer is available in different sizes.
 We only used the smallest size, named SegFormerB0.
 The SegFormer model consists of a hierarchical Transformer encoder and a lightweight all-MLP decode head.
 In contrast to U-nets, SegFormer models have constant input and output sizes.
-So inputs and outputs should be interpolated to the correct size.
+So model inputs and outputs should be interpolated to the correct size.
 For the localization task, the input image goes through SegFormer, and its outputs go through a SegfFormer decode head.
 However, for the classification task, pre and post-disaster go through the same Segformer model, and their outputs are